galaxyproject/training-material/topics/metagenomics/tutorials/general-tutorial/tutorial.md

 > ### :pencil2: Hands-on: Remove duplicate sequences
 >
 > - **Unique.seqs** :wrench: with the following parameters
->   - "fasta" to the `good.fasta` output from Screen.seqs
+>   - "fasta" to the merged fasta file
 >
 >
 > > ### :question: Question